NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-1-start.md

 ## Goal

-* Build A Spring Boot 2 micro service that Expose a REST API on the root and return a Fortune Cookie message (String) and deploy it to Cloud Foundry.
+* Build A Spring Boot 2 micro service that exposes a REST API on the root and return a Fortune Cookie message (String) and deploy it to Cloud Foundry.
 * Learn about the functionality of the CF CLI.
 * Learn about the functionality of the Apps Manager.

 ## Steps

-* Go to [https://start.spring.io](https://start.spring.io) to create a project with Spring Initializr (Start with Spring Boot 2.1.9)
+* Go to [https://start.spring.io](https://start.spring.io) to create a project with Spring Initializr (Start with Spring Boot 2.2.3)
 * Create a (Maven) Spring Boot 2 project with starters `Web` and `Actuator`
 * Use 'workshop-fortune-service' for the artifact id
 * Use the latest and greatest GA release of Spring Boot